Flowers Beginning With R

 Rue flowers that start with R

 Rue, also known as the herb of grace, is an ornamental plant and herb belonging to the Rutaceae family.
 It has a history of being used in traditional and herbal medicines.
 The blooms are tiny, with four to five dull yellow petals arranged in clusters.
-They produce brown seed capsules when pollinated.

 It prefers well-drained soil with lots of sunshine, either full or partial shade.
 It blooms in the summer and can tolerate a soil medium of poor quality.
-Rue has a strong, pungent perfume that some people dislike, but it also deters garden pests, making it a valuable companion plant in herb and vegetable gardens.

 Feature Detail